Bruno Neri

-Bruno Neri (/it/; 12 October 1910 – 10 July 1944) was an Italian footballer who played as a midfielder, and was a World War II partisan.
+Bruno Neri (/it/; 12 October 1910 – 10 July 1944) was an Italian footballer who played as a fullback.
+A World War II partisan, Neri was killed in action against German soldiers in Italy.

 Football career

-Neri played club football for Faenza, Fiorentina, Lucchese and Torino; he also earned three caps for the Italy national team.
+Neri started his football career at age 16 with his hometown team Faenza, playing there for three years before joining Fiorentina in 1929, where he made 187 appearances.
+Neri went on to play for Lucchese in 1936-1937, coached by Ernest Erbstein, who was eventually deported under the race laws established by Benito Mussolini (Erbstein died in the Superga air disaster in 1949).
+Neri then spent three years with Torino, making 65 appearances there before returning to Faenza in 1940.
+Known as a serious and tenacious player, Neri also earned three caps with Italy between 1936 and 1937.

 Antifascist and partisan

 Neri was an anti-fascist, and in 1931, at the inaugural match at a new stadium named in honour of Italian fascist Giovanni Berta, Neri was the sole player to refuse to give a fascist salute before the game, instead keeping both arms straight down by his sides.

-In 1940, Neri began combining his playing career with anti-fascist activities; he was killed in an ambush by German troops at Marradi on 10 July 1944.